mxsgrs/WebApiStarterPack/ReadMe.md

 }
 ```

 Variables, which are between double curly braces, can be defined in the **http-client.env.json file**.
-Multiple
-environments can be configured, making possible to attribute a different value to a variable for each environment.
-Then it is easy to switch between environment
+Multiple environments can be configured, making
+possible to attribute **a different value** to a variable for each environment.
+Then it is easy to **switch** between environment with the same request,
-with the same request, making the workflow even faster.
-Note that everytime this file is modified, **closing and reopening** Visual Studio is needed so changes
+making the workflow even **faster**.

+Note that everytime this file is modified, **closing and reopening** Visual Studio is needed so changes are **taken into account**.
+I hope Microsoft will
-are taken into account.
-I hope Microsoft will fix this in the future.
+fix this in the future.

 ```json
 {